xNaCly/xNaCly/README.md

 procrastinating, exercising and listening to music.
 I like contributing to free open source software and I like to create small qol improving projects.

-I enjoy simple, old designs and mostly use monospace fonts for my projects. (this is probably due to nostalgia)
+I enjoy simple, old designs and mostly use monospace fonts for my projects.

 ## Projects: